Tosan7/distributed-tensor-storage/README.md

 ---

 ## 📜 License
-MIT License.
+Apache 2.0 License.
 Free to use, modify, and distribute for educational and commercial purposes.